HuffPost may receive a share from purchases made via links on this page. Prices and availability subject to change.

 In fact, most of the top-recommended bug sprays from the product reviewing and testing site clock in under $7, proving that effectiveness isn’t necessarily dictated by a dollar sign.

-Case-in-point, the only natural bug spray to received top marks for protection against mosquitos and ticks is Repel Plant-Based Lemon Eucalyptus Insect Repellent2, which rings up around $5.
-It’s the only Consumer Reports recommended bug spray made without DEET or picaridin.
+The product reviewing and testing site found that Repel’s Plant-Based Lemon Eucalyptus Insect Repellent, which rings up for about $5, was the only effective bug spray made without DEET or picaridin.
 Instead, it uses oil of lemon eucalyptus, a naturally occurring compound extracted from the gum eucalyptus tree, to repel mosquitos and ticks.

-Repel’s lemon eucalyptus repellent received an overall rating of 90 points out of 100, including an “Excellent” rating in its protection against mosquitos and ticks, as well as its effects on different materials.
+Repel’s Plant-Based Lemon Eucalyptus Insect Repellent received an overall rating of 90 points out of 100, including an “Excellent” rating in its protection against mosquitos and ticks, as well as its effects on different materials.

 “This pump spray from Repel is not only the best DEET-free repellent, but also one of the best-performing of any that CR has tested, DEET-containing products included.”